1981 Burlington, Vermont mayoral election: Other candidates

 Bernie Sanders announced on November 8, 1980, that he would seek the mayoral office and formally announced his campaign on December 16, at a press conference in city hall.
 Sanders had been convinced to run for the mayoralty by Richard Sugarman, an Orthodox Jewish scholar at the University of Vermont, had shown Sanders a ward-by-ward breakdown of the 1976 Vermont gubernatorial election, in which Sanders had run, which showed him receiving 12% of the vote in Burlington despite only getting 6% statewide.
 Sanders selected Linda Niedweske to serve as his campaign manager.
 The Citizens Party attempted to have Greg Guma run with their nomination for mayor, but Guma declined as it would be "difficult to run against another progressive candidate".
+The party did not run a candidate, instead endorsing Sanders.

 After losing the Democratic primary, Bove announced that he would seek the mayoral office as an independent candidate.
 Joseph McGrath, a retired building superintendent, also filed to run as an independent candidate.

 Results and demographics

-Sanders won in the mayoral election initially by twenty-two votes against Paquette, Bove, and McGrath, but the lead was later reduced to ten votes after a recount.
+Though The Burlington Free Press had projected that Paquette would win by over thirty percentage points, Sanders was elected mayor at the March 3 general election.
+He was initially declared the victor by a margin of twenty-two votes over Paquette, but the lead was later reduced to ten votes after a recount.
 His campaign spent around $4,000.
 Paquette did not contest the results of the recount.
 On April 6, Sanders was sworn in as Mayor of Burlington, becoming the first socialist mayor in New England since Jasper McLevy in Bridgeport, Connecticut during the 1940s and 1950s.

 Paquette's loss of the election was attributed to his own shortcomings.
 He did not actively campaign, as he did not consider Sanders and Bove serious challengers, with Sanders having never previously won an election.
 Paquette was also considered to have lost because he proposed an unpopular 65 cent per $100 raise in taxes that Sanders opposed.
 There was also a significant student population in Burlington caused by the University of Vermont ending the building of dormitories in 1972.

+Murray Bookchin and his friends supported Sanders and Bookchin claimed that Sanders won due to "ten anarchist votes" and that he personally knew those voters.